Toymakers woo parents looking to wean kids away from screens

-NEW YORK, Feb 8 (Reuters) - When Sara Tsiropinas, 36, goes shopping for her three-year-old daughter Maya, the New York-based mom shuns the aisles dedicated to electronic toys.
+NEW YORK (Reuters) - When Sara Tsiropinas, 36, goes shopping for her three-year-old daughter Maya, the New York-based mom shuns the aisles dedicated to electronic toys.

 The architectural designer is one of those parents who is very strict about the amount of time her child spends in front of anything with a screen, be it a videogame, iPad or TV.